Habutiii/tp/docs/UserGuide.md

 Format: `clear`

-### Declaring Fields and Categories for Statistics
+### Declaring Features and Tags for Statistics

-Declares Fields, and Tags as Categories for statistics.
+Declares Features and Tags to group Tags by Features for statistics.
 Adding those Categories as tags to People will allow them to be considered for statistics.
+Applying this command on a Feature with the same name will overwrite the existing Feature-Tags pair.
+This command is undoable.

-Format: `biz f/<your field here. t/<category 1> t/<category 2>`
+Format: `biz f/<your feature here> t/<tag 1> t/<tag 2>`

-* Add multiple tags to aggregate for multiple categories in a Field.
+* Add multiple tags fro aggregation of a Feature.

 Examples: [See result in 'Viewing Summary Statistics']
-* `biz f/Plan t/A t/B t/C` declares the Field "Plan" and the Categories "A", "B" and "C" for statistics.
+* `biz f/Plan t/A t/B t/C` declares the Feature "Plan" and the Categories "A", "B" and "C" for statistics.
-* 'biz f/Gender t/Male t/Female t/Other' declares these Field and Categories.
+* `biz f/Gender t/Male t/Female t/Other` declares this Feature and its Categories.

+### Undeclaring Features and Tags from Statistics

+Undeclares Features and their corresponding Tags.
+This command is undoable.

+Format: `unbiz f/<your feature 1 here> f/<your feature 2 here>`

+* Undeclare multiple Features by chaining `t\` prefixes together.

+Examples:
+* `biz f/Plan` undeclares the Feature "Plan" and its associated tags from statistics.
+* `biz f/Gender f/Plan` undeclares these Features: "Plan", "Gender".

 ### Viewing Summary Statistics: `stats`

 Shows Summary Statistics on Customers in the address book.

-Statistics will be summarized according to Fields and Tags declared by User using the `biz` command.
+Statistics will be summarized according to Features and Tags declared by User using the `biz` command.

 Format: `stats`